Ehsan1997/checkBoxClassifier/README.md

     - model_weights/
       - pretrained_model.pt
 ```
-This misc folder is not present in the git repo and can be downloaded separately from google drive.
+This misc folder is not present in the git repo and can be downloaded separately from Google Drive.
 [Download this zip file](https://drive.google.com/file/d/1OAiKoBXROtcfWWnYmz_GSZdtYG6mBU0s/view?usp=sharing) and extract it on the root directory of your project workspace.

-These default paths can be overridden using commandline arguments.
+These default paths can be overridden using the commandline arguments.
 ### Training Script
 This script takes in the path of the dataset directory and trains a model on it.
 Finally, the new weights of the model are saved to the given path and file name.
 ```shell